GeoHutch/spack/lib/spack/docs/basic_usage.rst

    $ /usr/bin/gcc-9 -march=icelake-client -mtune=icelake-client -c -fPIC -O2 ztest10532.
    ...

-where the flags ``-march=icelake-client -mtune=icelake-client`` have been injected by Spack based on the requested target and compiler.
+where the flags ``-march=icelake-client -mtune=icelake-client`` are injected by Spack based on the requested target and compiler.

-In case Spack knows that the requested compiler can't optimize for the current target it will exit with a meaningful error message:
+If Spack knows that the requested compiler can't optimize for the current target or can't build binaries for that target at all, it will exit with a meaningful error message:

 .. code-block:: console